-How to Heel In Bareroot Plants
+How to Heel In Bareroot Trees & Plants

 This applies to any bareroot plants, whether it's a fruit tree, soft fruit bush, rose, hedging plant or large ornamental tree.

 Heel in plants at a 45 degree angle.
-This serves a vital purpose: you will remember that they are heeled in, rather than planted!
+This serves a vital purpose: they can't blow around and fall over in the wind if they are already lying down.

 TRANSCRIPT